 Poker Room Traffic

-Aug 2012 Update Notice: This page is out of date.
+Aug 2013 Update: This page is out of date.
 I will be updating the information shortly. – Greg

 The independent rooms and networks have been grouped in to 4 separate tiers (as shown by the colours).
 Rooms in this tiers may shift around within them from time to time, but rooms are far less likely to move out of their band.